-Here's a unique fall leaf-looking experience in the North Carolina mountains!
-Go bear hunting near Highlands and Cashiers and shoot one with your camera.
+Find a unique fall leaf-looking experience in the North Carolina mountains!
+Go bear "hunting" near Cashiers and "shoot" one with your camera.
 The “shadow of the bear” is visible for 30 minutes daily (on sunny days!) between 5:30-6:15 PM from mid October through early November.
-Look for the Rhodes Big View Overlook (no signs, but an obvious place to enjoy the view anytime) on Highway 64 a few miles west of Cashiers (about five miles east of Highlands).
+Watch from the Rhodes Big View Overlook on scenic US Highway 64 a few miles west of Cashiers and five miles east of Highlands.

 Tourists and photographers come from near and far to catch a glimpse of this natural phenomenon, which also occurs in late winter from mid February through early March.
 Also visit the many nearby waterfalls and see more things to do in Jackson County.

 Directions from Asheville: I-26 to exit 40/Highway 280/Airport exit to Brevard.
 Then follow U.S. 64 to Cashiers.
 Very scenic drive, but many curves b/w Brevard and Cashiers.
 Allow 2.5 hours to drive.
 68 miles.